 About Us

-About The Office
+About

-Health damages stemming from US health care pollution are on the same order of magnitude as deaths from preventable medical errors.
-(Eckelman MJ, Sherman JD.
+Researchers believe that health damages stemming from US health care pollution are on the same order of magnitude as deaths from preventable medical errors.
+In addition, the health care industry constitutes the second-largest industry contributing to global landfill waste (Eckelman MJ, Sherman JD.
 Am J Public Health.
 2018;108 (S2): s120-2).

-Healthcare must achieve environmentally sustainable practices to fulfill our obligation to do no harm.
+As a leader in the health sciences, it is crucial that we enhance education, awareness, and adoption of environmentally sustainable practices across our operations.
+The health industry must achieve environmentally sustainable practices to fulfill our obligation to do no harm.
 Achieving this goal will mean changing clinical practice.

-The Mission
+Mission

 To develop sustainable health care practices by decarbonizing our own operations, training eco-literate future healthcare leaders, and researching sustainable solutions that improve human and planetary health.